aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 **NOTE:** *There is no performance or frequency difference between the four DRAM controllers regardless whether they resides in the CL or the Shell logic*

-### Clocking/Reset

-There are multiple clocks provided to the CL:
-   * clk_main_a0
-   * clk_extra_a1
-   * clk_extra_a2
-   * clk_extra_a3

-   * clk_extra_b0
-   * clk_extra_b1

-   * clk_extra_c0
-   * clk_extra_c1

-There Developer can select among a set of available frequencies.  clk_main_a0 must be used, and it is recommended for designs that only need a single clock to use clk_main_a0.
-All interfaces between CL and SH are clocked with clk_main_a0.  **FIXME NEED TO PUT TABLE OF FREQUENCIES**

-Most of the clocks are fixed frequencies:

-   clk_main_a0:   250MHz
-   clk_extra_a1:  125MHz
-   clk_extra_a2:  375MHz
-   clk_extra_a3:  500MHz

-   clk_extra_b0:  250MHz
-   clk_extra_b1:  125MHz

-   clk_extra_c0:  300MHz
-   clk_extra_c1:  400MHz

-clk_main_a0/clk_extra_a1 can be programmed to be: **FIXME**

-The maximum frequency on clk_main_a0 is 250MHz.

-A reset signal is supplied that is synchronous to clk_main_a0: rst_main_n.
-This is an active low reset signal, and combines the board reset and PCIe reset conditions.

-#### Multiple clocks (Advanced)

-Multiple clock groups are provided.
-Within a clock group, the clocks are phase aligned so depending on the frequencies may be considered synchronous.
-The clock groups are designated with the letter in the name:

-   * Group A : clk_main_a0, clk_extra_a1, clk_extra_a2, clk_extra_a3
-   * Group B : clk_main_b0, clk_extra_b1
-   * Group C : clk_main_c0, clk_extra_c1

-Refer to the clock frequency table for clock frequency options.

-### Function Level Reset (FLR)

-FLR is supported for the application Physical Function using a separate FLR interface:

--   sh_cl_flr_assert – Level signal that is asserted when FLR has been requested

--   cl_sh_flr_done – Asserted for a single clock to acknowledge the FLR.
-This must be asserted in response to sh_cl_flr_assert.
-    Note due to pipeline delays it is possible sh_cl_flr_assert is asserted for some number of clocks after cl_sh_flr_done.

-## PCIe Endpoint Presentation to Instance
+# FPGA PCIe Presentation to EC2 Instance<a name="pciPresentation"></a>

 There are two PCIe Physical Functions (PFs) presented to the F1 instance:

--   Management PF – This PF is used for management of the FPGA using the [FPGA Management Tools](../../sdk/management/fpga_image_tools/README.md), including monitoring FPGA metrics and performing AFI management actions.
+-   Management PF – This PF is used for management of the FPGA using the [FPGA Management Tools](../../sdk/management/fpga_image_tools/README.md), [FPGA Management Library](./TBD), and various control functions like Emulated LED, Emulated DipSwitch, [Virtual JTAG], and including monitoring FPGA metrics and performing AFI management actions.

 -   Application PF (AppPF)– The AppPF is used for CL specific functionality.

+The [Software Programmers' View](./Programmers_View.md) provides the intended software programmer's view and associated software modules and libraries around the two beforementioned PFs.

+Please refer to [PCI Address map](AWS_Fpga_Pcie_Memory_Map.md) for a more detailed view of the address map.

-### Management PF
+## Management PF (MgmtPF)

 The Management PF details are provided for reference to help understanding the PCIe mapping from an F1 instance.
-This interface is strictly used for AWS FPGA Management Tools, and does not support any interface with the CL code.
+This interface is strictly used for [AWS FPGA Management Tools/Library](./TBD), and [AWS Runtime HAL](./TBD), and does not support any interface with the CL code.

 The Management PF exposes:

 a)  Amazon’s specific and fixed PCIe VendorID (0x1D05) and DeviceID.

-b)  THree BARs:
+b)  Three BARs:

-      * BAR0 - 16KB
+      - BAR0 - 16KiB
-      * BAR2 - 16KB
+      - BAR2 - 16KiB
-      * BAR4 - 4MB
+      - BAR4 - 4MiB

 c)  No BusMaster support.

 d)  A range of 32-bit addressable registers.

 The Management PF is persistent throughout the lifetime of the instance, and it will not be reset or cleared (even during the AFI Load/Clear process).

-### Application PF (AppPF)
+## Application PF (AppPF)

 The Application PF exposes:

-a)  PCIe BAR0 as a 32-bit non-prefetchable BAR sized as 32MB.
+a)  PCIe BAR0 as a 32-bit non-prefetchable BAR sized as 32MiB.
 This BAR maps to the the OCL AXI-Lite interface.

-b)  PCIe BAR1 as a 32-bit non-prefetchable BAR sized as 2MB.
+b)  PCIe BAR1 as a 32-bit non-prefetchable BAR sized as 2MiB.
 This BAR maps to the the BAR1 AXI-Lite interface.

-c)  PCIe BAR2 as a 64-bit prefetchable BAR sized as 64KB.
+c)  PCIe BAR2 as a 64-bit prefetchable BAR sized as 64KiB.
 This BAR is not CL visible.
 This BAR maps to the MSI-X tables and XDMA (if enabled).

-d)  PCIe BAR4 as a 64-bit prefetchable BAR sized as 128GB.
-This BAR may be used to map the entire External/Internal memory space to the instance address space if desired, through `mmap()` type calls.
+d)  PCIe BAR4 as a 64-bit prefetchable BAR sized as 128GiB.
+This BAR may be used to map the entire External/Internal memory space to the instance address space if desired, through `mmap()` type calls or use `fpga_pci_lib` APIs.

 c)  FLR capability that will reset the CL.